 Ultimate responsibility for the Company's risk management rests with the Board of Directors.
 The Board is supported by the Risk Management function and the operation of a number of committees that meet on a regular basis to review and monitor the Company's risk exposures.
-These committees include at Board level the Board Risk and Finance Committee and at management level the Management Risk Committee, the Integrity Committee, the Product Approval and Oversight Committee, Model Change and Reserve Committee and the Hedge Committee.
+These committees include the Board level Risk and Finance Committee, and the following committees at management level: Risk Committee, Integrity Committee, Product Approval and Oversight Committee, Model Change and Reserve Committee and the Hedge Committee.